SorensenUCSC/CSE211-fa2022/homework-setup.md

 ```

 When running, the container includes everything necessary for the homework to work correctly, namely `python3`, C++ compilers, and `make`.
 It also includes two text editors, `vim` and `emacs`.
 If you’d like another text editor included in the image, please let us know.

-Make sure that you regularly pull before running.
-We may update the container as the class goes on and pulling ensures you’ll have the most up-to-date environment when developing.

 ## Development